AdobeDocs/commerce-learn.en/help/backend-development/remote-db-connection-execute-queries.md

 You can access Adobe Commerce data from your cloud project using any of the following methods:

-* Using a DB dump to use locally
+* Using a local DB dump
 * A remote DB connection to your cloud instance
 * Connecting directly to the cloud instance with the magento-cloud cli and running commands directly on the project

-The preferred method is to do a db dump, scrub it to remove any real customer information.
+The preferred method is to do a database dump and scrub it to remove any customer information.
 Remove the customer data entirely if the data is not needed.

-## Using the Adobe Commerce Cloud cli
+## Using the Adobe Commerce Cloud CLI tool

 For creating a db dump, if you have the Adobe Commerce Cloud cli installed it is an easy task.
 On your local laptop, go to a directory and run a similar command.
 Be sure to swap out "your-project-id" with the project ID it looks something like `asasdasd45q` and the environment name is usually "master" or "staging" but could be anything so make sure you verify it ahead of time.